Gala Casino Review

 There are a handful of slingo and scratch games available for when you want to wind down, and even some exclusive titles you will only find at Gala and their associated brands, so they are able to offer something a little different too.

-It is Playtech who power the live casino, so you know you are in good hands with a company that dominates the online game industry.
+It is Playtech and Evolution who dually power the live casino, so you know you are in good hands with 2 companies that dominate the online gaming industry.

-They take a more traditional approach to their live casino at Gala, with the majority of tables dedicated to Roulette, Blackjack, and other card games like 3 Card Brag, Hold’em, Baccarat, and Hi-Lo.
+They take a more traditional approach to their live casino in the first instance at Gala, with the majority of tables dedicated to Roulette, Blackjack, and other card games like 3 Card Brag, Hold’em, Baccarat, and Hi-Lo.

-There is a wheel of fortune style game as well to break things up, but this is a place aimed mostly at the more serious casino players.
-There are various tables with different staking limits so you should easily find somewhere to suit your pocket, but just like the casino section of the site, the choice here is plentiful without being expansive.
+However, there are now loads of game show style games too that draw huge crowds, but this is still a place suitable for the more serious casino players.
+There are various tables with different staking limits so you should easily find somewhere to suit your pocket, and with 2 live lobbies to jump between the choice here is plentiful.

-As for the feeds themselves, well it’s Playtech so you can be sure of high quality visuals and professional, polite, and good humoured dealers and hosts.
+As for the feeds themselves, you can be sure of high quality visuals and professional, polite, and good humoured dealers and hosts.
+Only the best from these two industry leaders.

 Banking & Finance